 Blueberry muffins are a classic, comforting treat known for their soft, moist crumb and bursts of sweet, juicy blueberries in every bite.
-Perfect for breakfast or a snack, they strike a delicious balance between sweetness and fruitiness, often topped with a golden, slightly crisp sugar crust.
+Perfect for breakfast or a snack, they strike a delicious balance between sweetness and fruitiness and are often topped with a golden, slightly crisp sugar crust.
 Whether homemade or bakery-fresh, they are always a crowd favourite.

 In this blog post, you will learn how to make blueberry muffins.